 Although lots of people use the terms interchangeably, there are differences.
 Strictly, a pavlova should have a crisp exterior and soft, mallowy centre.
 Meanwhile, a meringue should be dry and crisp all the way through.
 Meringues are usually made with just egg whites and sugar.
 However, to achieve the famous texture, pavlovas tend to include ingredients like lemon juice or vinegar and cornflour.

-I wanted to create the best Christmas Pavlova recipe and thought a pavlova wreath was suitably festive.
+I wanted to create the best Christmas Wreath Pavlova recipe and thought a pavlova wreath was suitably festive.
 However, you could make individual pavlovas if you prefer.
 Simply pipe small circles which will look more like meringue nests.
 Although I haven’t tested them, they are likely to take less time.

 There are so many things you can make with leftover egg yolks!
 An obvious choice is custard.
 You then have the perfect excuse to make a crumble or my Peach Cobbler with Cake Mix.
 They are also perfect in soft and sweet brioche, beautifully buttery Gâteau Breton or custard tart.
 You can also use them in savoury dishes.
 They are my secret to creating unbelievably creamy pasta recipes.
 Don’t miss my Buttery Lemon Pasta and Carbonara with Guanciale.
 My Udon Carbonara is another favourite.
 Homemade mayonnaise and hollandaise sauce are also quick and easy ways to use up egg yolks.

-I top this Christmas Pavlova with mixed berries, icing sugar and a pretty ribbon, but feel free to get creative!
+I top this Christmas Wreath Pavlova with mixed berries, icing sugar and a pretty ribbon, but feel free to get creative!
 You can use all sorts of different fruit.
 Cherries, strawberries, blueberries and raspberries are all delicious.
 Alternatively, you can make a mixed berry compote and drizzle over.
 Sometimes I like to drizzle with chocolate for an additional flourish.
 Dark chocolate brings an intensity that complements the sweetness of the meringue.
 Mind you, if you like my Frozen Berries with Hot White Chocolate Sauce, try drizzling with melted white chocolate.
 You can also use a vegetable peeler to grate over chocolate curls.
 To add a bit of texture, a sprinkling of chopped toasted nuts is very good.
 Almonds, hazelnuts and/or pistachios are my favourite.

 Other recipes you might enjoy: